plast-lab/doop/README.md

 ### Soufflé multithreading

-Soufflé supports multithreading so you can select the number of threads the analysis will run on by providing the --souffle-jobs argument to doop.
+Soufflé supports multithreading, so you can select the number of threads the analysis will run on by providing the --souffle-jobs argument to doop.
 For example:

-    $ ./doop -i ../doop-benchmarks/dacapo-2006/antlr.jar -a context-insensitive --platform java_7 --dacapo --id souffle-antlr --souffle-jobs 12
+    $ ./doop -i ../doop-benchmarks/dacapo-2006/antlr.jar -a context-insensitive --id antlr-ci --dacapo --souffle-jobs 12

 ### Soufflé profile

-You can then inspect the analysis results by using the souffle-profile command and providing the profile.txt file produced by Souffle under the output directory of the analysis.
+You can then inspect the analysis results by using `souffle-profile` and providing the profile.txt file produced by Souffle under the output directory of the analysis database.
 In order to inspect the profile.txt of the above doop invocation with --souffle you would use the following command:

-    $ souffle-profile out/context-insensitive/souffle-antlr/profile.txt
+    $ souffle-profile out/context-insensitive/antlr-ci/profile.txt

 ### Using LogicBlox as the Datalog engine of choice

 In order to use LogicBlox instead of the Soufflé engine you can provide the --lb argument.
 Be warned that this will use older analysis logic and thus some Java features (such as lambdas, dynamic proxies, or Android-specific behavior) may not be handled successfully.

-    $ ./doop -i ../doop-benchmarks/dacapo-2006/antlr.jar -a context-insensitive --platform java_7 --dacapo --id lb-antlr --lb
+    $ ./doop -i ../doop-benchmarks/dacapo-2006/antlr.jar -a context-insensitive --dacapo --id lb-antlr --lb
+##### Warning: For the latest features we recommend using Souffle

+### Android Analysis

+You can select to run an Android-specific analysis on an Android application by providing the `--android` option.
+An Android-specific analysis selects entry-points to the application based on the Android specification.
+The platform provided needs to be one of the valid `android_XZ_stubs/fulljars/robolectric/apk` values.

+    $ ./doop -i ../doop-benchmarks/android-benchmarks/Camera2Basic-debug.apk -a context-insensitive --android --platform android_25_fulljars

+### Java Enterprise Application Analysis using JackEE

+You can select to run an JavaEE-specific analysis on an Java Enterprise application by providing the `--open-programs jackee` option.
+An JavaEE analysis selects entry-points to the application based on the JavaEE specification and the web application framework used by the application.
+JackEE discovers entry points in a semi-automatic manner using a JavaEE-specific generalized vocabulary.
+JackEE's rules can easily be extended by using this vocabulary.
+JackEE is only available for Soufflé.

+Currently supported web frameworks: Spring, Struts2, JAX-RS REST API, JavaEE Servlets and Enterprise Java Beans.

+    $ ./doop -i ../doop-benchmarks/javaee-benchmarks/WebGoat.jar -a context-insensitive --open-programs jackee

+### Python TensorFlow Shape Analysis using Pythia

+Pythia is only available for Soufflé.

+### Taint Analysis Using P/Taint

+P/Taint is activated using the `--information-flow` flag, is fully integrated into Doop, and is available for both Soufflé and Logicblox backends.
+P/Taint can track taint flow out of the box through Android and Servlet applications.
+Custom platform architectures can be easily integrated into P/Taint by creating new lists of taint sources/sinks and taint transform methods.

+In the case of Android, additional sensitive layout controls can be defined using the `--information-flow-extra-controls` flag.

+    $ ./doop -i ../doop-benchmarks/android-benchmarks/Camera2Basic-debug.apk -a context-insensitive --android --information-flow --platform android_25_fulljars

 ### Running Doop in offline mode

 Normally, on each invocation of Doop the underlying build system will check for newer versions of all dependency libraries.
-Sometimes, it might be desirable to invoke doop in an offline mode.
+Sometimes, it might be desirable to invoke doop in offline mode.
 There is an alternative script for this purpose.

-    $ ./doopOffline --platform java_8 -a context-insensitive -i com.example.some.jar
+    $ ./doopOffline -a context-insensitive -i com.example.some.jar

 ### Using Differential Datalog